akashsoni143786/Unit_TestCases/README.md

     * Add a *Specific instrumentation runner*: `androidx.test.runner.AndroidJUnitRunner`
 1. Run the newly created configuration

-The application will be started on the device/emulator and a series of actions will be performed automatically.
+The application will be started on the device/emulator and a series of actgit initions will be performed automatically.

 If you are using Android Studio, the *Run* window will show the test results.